RUN-EU Innovation Meets Regions and Biennial of the Sea

 9h00–11h00 · IMR venue

-RUN-EU Conference on Blue Economy with Keynote Speakers, in the areas of Tourism and Bioeconomy
+Keynote Speakers in the areas of Tourism and Bioeconomy

 Presentation 1 – Algae-Derived Edible Films for Food Preservation: From Concept to Scale-Up · Ana Augusto (Researcher at IPLeiria/ESTM)